JoshPatlingrao/Update-Files-Through-Python/README.md

 ## Summary

-This exercise showcases my ability and understanding of modifying text files through Python.
+This project showcases my ability and understanding of modifying text files through Python.
+This was done through the development of basic algorithms that convert a .txt file into string format, opening and reading the file, removing the compromised IPs within the list and converting the modified list back into .txt format.